Applies to: All audio interfaces

 The first thing we want to do is make sure we select the corresponding Focusrite Audio Interface.
 Access the PREFERENCES menu (found under the EDIT drop-down window):

-Next make sure to select Focusrite USB ASIO from the AUDIO tab's drop-down window:
+Next make sure to select Focusrite USB ASIO from the AUDIO tab's drop-down window (drivers for different Focusrite Audio Interfaces may appear slightly differently):

 Now that we have set up our audio device, we are ready to setup our Reason project.